Nenotriple/img-txt_viewer/docs/User_Guide.md

 ### Batch Resize Images
 #### *(Resize all images using different methods and conditions)*

-Via the `Tools Menu`.
+Via the `Tools` > `Batch Operations` Menu.

-This stand-alone tool allows you to resize all images in a folder using various methods and conditions.
+This tool allows you to resize all images in a folder using various methods and conditions.

-Supported Filetypes: `jpg`, `jpeg`, `png`, `webp`, `bmp`, `tif`, `tiff`
+**Supported Filetypes**: `jpg`, `jpeg`, `png`, `webp`, `bmp`, `tif`, `tiff`

-- Resize To:
+- **Resize To**:
   - *Resize to Resolution*: Resize to a specific width and height, ignoring aspect ratio.
+    - *(The following `Resize To` options preserve aspect ratio)*
-  - *Resize to Percentage*: Resize the image by a percent scale.
+  - *Resize to Percentage*: Resize the image by a percentage scale.
-  - *Resize to Width*: Target the image width and resize it.
+  - *Resize to Width*: Target the image width and resize it while preserving aspect ratio.
-  - *Resize to Height*: Target the image height and resize it.
+  - *Resize to Height*: Target the image height and resize it while preserving aspect ratio.
-  - *Resize to Shorter Side*: Resize the shorter side of the image.
+  - *Resize to Shorter Side*: Resize the shorter side of the image while preserving aspect ratio.
-  - *Resize to Longer Side*: Resize the longer side of the image.
+  - *Resize to Longer Side*: Resize the longer side of the image while preserving aspect ratio.

-- Resize Condition:
+- **Resize Condition**:
-  - *Upscale and Downscale*: Resize the image to the new dimensions, regardless of whether they're larger or smaller than the original dimensions.
+  - *Upscale and Downscale*: Resize the image to the new dimensions, regardless of whether they`re larger or smaller than the original dimensions.
   - *Upscale Only*: Resize the image if the new dimensions are larger than the original dimensions.
   - *Downscale Only*: Resize the image if the new dimensions are smaller than the original dimensions.

+- **Quality**:
+  - Used to control the output quality of JPG and WEBP images.
+  - A higher value results in higher quality output.
+  - This setting is ignored for PNG images, as they are lossless.

-- Filetype:
+- **Filetype**:
-  - Select 'AUTO' to output with the same filetype as the input image.
+  - Select `AUTO` to output with the same filetype as the input image.
   - Alternatively, choose a specific filetype (JPG, PNG, or WEBP) to force all images to be saved with the chosen type.
-  - JPG and WEBP are always saved with the highest quality possible.

-- Use Output Folder:
+- **Use Output Folder**:
   - If enabled, a folder `Resize Output` will be created, and the resized images will output there.
   - If disabled, the resized images will output to the selected directory.

-- Overwrite Files:
+- **Overwrite Files**:
-  - if enabled, images will be overwritten when a filename conflict occurs.
+  - If enabled, images will be overwritten when a filename conflict occurs.
-  - if disabled, conflicting files will have '_#' appended to the filename.
+  - If disabled, conflicting files will have `_#` appended to the filename.

+- **Save PNG Info**:
+  - If enabled, this option will automatically save any PNG chunk info to the resized output if saving as PNG.
+  - If converting from PNG to another type, a text file will be created containing the PNG info.

+- **Selecting a Directory**:
+  - Use the `Browse...` button to select the folder containing the images you wish to resize.
+  - Alternatively, enter the path directly into the entry field and press Enter.

+- **Adjusting Resize Settings**:
+  - Choose the desired `Resize To` mode based on how you want to resize your images.
+  - Enter the appropriate dimensions, percentage, or size according to the selected mode.
+  - Ensure the values entered are valid numbers to avoid errors.

+- **Quality Setting**:
+  - Adjust the `Quality` slider to balance between image quality and file size for JPG and WEBP images.
+  - Higher values result in better image quality but larger file sizes.

+- **Handling Metadata**:
+  - Enable `Save PNG Info` to preserve any metadata present in PNG images when resizing or converting.
+  - If converting from PNG to another format, the PNG metadata will be saved as a text file.

+- **Processing Images**:
+  - Click the `Resize` button to start the resizing process.
+  - The tool will process all supported image files in the selected directory.

+- **Viewing Resized Images**:
+  - After resizing, navigate to the output folder to view the resized images.
+  - If `Use Output Folder` is enabled, the images will be in the `Resize Output` folder.

+- **Help and Information**:
+  - Click the `?` button to toggle the help window, which provides detailed information about the tool`s features and options.

 ---

 ### Resize Image
 #### *(Resize the current image by exact resolution or percentage)*

-Via the `Tools Menu` or the `image right-click context menu`.
+Via the `Tools` menu or the `image right-click context menu`.

 Resize the currently displayed image using an exact resolution or by a percent scale.